GPT-4o

 Overview

 GPT-4o was OpenAI’s widely deployed multimodal model tier for mixed workloads across text, vision, and tool-enabled workflows.
-As of February 13, 2026, OpenAI retired GPT-4o from ChatGPT while keeping API access available, which makes it better treated as a legacy reference than a current default.
+OpenAI retired GPT-4o from ChatGPT on February 13, 2026 while keeping API access available, and Help Center guidance says GPT-4o will be fully retired across Custom GPTs on April 3, 2026.
+That makes it a legacy compatibility route rather than a current default.

 Capabilities

 The model handles instruction-following, general analysis, structured outputs, and multimodal interpretation with strong consistency.
-It is suitable for customer-facing copilots, workflow automation, and broad product integrations.
+It is still suitable for customer-facing copilots, workflow automation, and broad product integrations that were built around GPT-4o-era behavior.

 Technical Details